Health Alert

 Adults ages 50 years and over or people who are 12 years and over who are moderately or severely immune compromised are recommended to get 2 boosters.

-Vaccinated and unvaccinated cadets infected with COVID-19 will be placed in isolation in a private room in Maritime North.
-Typically isolation is for 7 days since symptoms first appeared or since the diagnosis of a COVID-19 infection.
-Student Health Center providers will monitor cadets in isolation and be responsible for removing a cadet from isolation when it is appropriate.
-Cadets that live off campus that have a COVID-19 infection, must remain off campus for 7 days following diagnosis or onset of symptoms and must be cleared by SHC providers before returning to in-person campus activities.
+SHC providers will monitor cadets in isolation and be responsible for removing a cadet from isolation when it is appropriate.
+Isolation may be longer for individuals with more severe symptoms or ongoing fever.
+Cadets that live off campus that have a COVID-19 infection, must remain off campus until they met the criteria listed in item 1 above and must be cleared by SHC providers before returning to in-person campus activities.

 Recent studies and data show that vaccinated individuals are protected from severe illness, hospitalization and death from COVID-19.